-I have been qualified and working as a Counsellor for over ten years.
-However, I wanted to develop my skills and practice based in Psychology and research, and decided to gain my Doctorate in Counselling Psychology; I am a Counselling Psychologist in Training in the final year of my Doctorate.
+I have been qualified and working as a Counsellor for many years and I wanted to develop my skills and practice based in Psychology and research, and decided to gain my Doctorate in Counselling Psychology; I am a Counselling Psychologist in Training.

 I work from a Relational perspective, which means that although my training was initially based on Person-Centered therapy, I also utilise different modalities, such as Psychodynamic, Gestalt, Transactional Analysis, CBT and Mindfulness.
 When working together, we will create a formulation for our work and goals; from these, we will use different therapeutic techniques that can support you.

-I work with young people and individuals, either in person, by telephone or online.
+I work with individuals by telephone or online.
 I have varied experience in dealing with different personal issues, such as; gender, sexuality, addiction, abuse, loss, depression, anxiety, Queer identity, pre and postnatal problems with parents, adultery, job loss, stress, suicidal thoughts, psychosis, OCD, relationship issues and many other difficulties that we face in our every day lives.

 Training, qualifications & experience

 I trained initially as an NCT Breastfeeding Counsellor and then decided to expand into DipHE in Counselling which was underpinned by my BSc Hons in Psychology.
 Since then, I have decided that I would like to extend my professionalism and am in the final year of my Doctorate in Counselling Psychology.

-I trained in Person centred practice originally, but since I have qualified to work integratively within different paradigms; Psychodynamic, Systems, Havening, Attachment, Gestalt, CBT work, Mindfulness and maintain my Continuing Professional Development to ensure that I am up to date with new theories in Psychology and that I am continually expanding my learning base, to be able to offer my clients varying Psychological techniques, depending on their own experiences.
+I trained in Person centred practice originally, but since I have qualified to work integratively within different paradigms; Psychodynamic, Systems, Havening, Attachment, Gestalt, CBT work, Mindfulness and others maintain my Continuing Professional Development to ensure that I am up to date with new theories in Psychology and that I am continually expanding my learning base, to be able to offer my clients varying Psychological techniques, depending on their own experiences.

 I am a Member of the British Psychological Society (BPS), which underpins my ethical framework- how I work with my clients.
 I am also a Member of the British Association for Counsellors and Psychotherapists (BACP), and I am included on their Register of Proficient Counsellors and Psychotherapists in the UK.